-The following discussion and analysis of the Company's financial condition and results of operations for the three and nine months ended January 31, 2020 should be read in conjunction with the financial statements of the Company for the periods ended January 31, 2020 and April 30, 2019, together with the notes thereto.
-This MD&A supplements, but does not form part of, the unaudited financial statements of the Company.
+The following discussion and analysis of the Company's financial condition and results of operations for the six months ended October 31, 2020 should be read in conjunction with the audited financial statements of the Company for the years ended April 30, 2020 and April 30, 2019, together with the notes thereto.
+The MD&A supplements but does not form part of the unaudited financial statements of the Company.
 The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").